 Zach’s Quality Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Zach’s Qulaity Dog Food product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Zach’s Quality Dog Food product line lists three dry recipes, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.